BioNTech strengthens cancer therapy expertise with U.S. acquisition

-BERLIN, July 19 (Reuters) - BioNTech (22UAy.DE), said it was acquiring a production site and a research and development platform from a subsidiary of U.S. biotech company Gilead (GILD.O) to expand its footprint in north America and in novel cancer treatments.
+BERLIN (Reuters) - BioNTech said it was acquiring a production site and a research and development platform from a subsidiary of U.S. biotech company Gilead to expand its footprint in north America and in novel cancer treatments.

 The German biotech firm on Monday said it was buying a solid tumour neoantigen T-cell receptor therapy (TCR-Ts) R&D platform and a manufacturing plant in the city of Gaithersburg in the state of Maryland from Kite Pharma.